MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 Business Central Online uses encryption to help protect data:

-- Data is encrypted at-rest by using tde and backup encryption
+- Data is encrypted at-rest by using Transparent Data Encryption (TDE) and backup encryption.
 - Data backups are always encrypted.
-- All network traffic inside the service is encrypted by using state-of-the-art encryption protocols.
+- All network traffic inside the service is encrypted by using industry standard encryption protocols.

 ## Service integration